Tamron SP 150-600 F5-6.3 VC USD – The beast with beautiful image quality!

-Until the release of the Tamron, a 600 mm tele in good quality was barley affordable.
+Until the release of the Tamron, a 600 mm tele in good quality was barely affordable.
 But then Tamron showed up with the 4x supertele SP 150-600 F5-6.3 VC USD.
 Despite the aperture being slower than the 600mm primes of Canon or Nikon, the Tamron is versatile, smaller, really sharp and significantly cheaper with a price around 900€/1000$!
 The Tamron is also the better choice compared to the lenses of Sigma (150-600 Contemporary and 150-600 Sports, which is nearly double the price).
-Hence the choice was clear and I am now owner of a third member of the Tamron lens family (including the excellent 15-30 F2.8 and 24-70 F2.8!)
+Hence the choice was clear and I am now the owner of a third member of the Tamron lens family (including the excellent 15-30 F2.8 and 24-70 F2.8!)

 Type: Zoom Lens suitable for Full Frame Cameras

 Range: 150-600 mm

 Autofocus: Ultrasonic Silent Drive (USD), minimum focus distance of 2.7m (Macro magnification of 1:5)

 Extras: Image Stabilization (VC), LD (Low Dispersion) Elements, Moisture resistant, Tripod collar

 Weight and length: 1951g, 257,8 mm

 Filter Size: 95 mm